elan-ev/opencast-bigbluebutton-integration/post-publish/README.md

             "process:presentation": "publish:presentation"
             "process:video": "publish:video"

-    Alternative, if you don't want to process and upload the separate video files:
+    Alternatively, if you want to process and transfer only the single recording file, remove in `steps` the lines of the "presentation" format as follows:

         steps:
             archive: "sanity"